Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Seven ways to get from Nice to Monaco

 No matter which option you choose, you’ll see that getting from Nice to Monaco is a breeze.
-So, it’s more a matter of opting for the one that best fits your travel plans – whether you intend on renting a car or relying on public transportation – and the time you wish to set aside for your day trip.
+So, it’s more a matter of opting for the one that best fits your travel plans and the time you wish to set aside for your day trip.

-Let’s zoom in on all the ways you can get from Nice to Monaco.
+Let’s zoom in on all the ways you can get from Nice to Monaco for the perfect jaunt.

 The easiest way to get to Monaco from Nice is by train.